-Movie Predictions Speaking Activity Preparation:
+Movie Predictions ESL Activity Preparation:

 Find a movie online that your class would be interested in and that matches their skill level.
 Cartoons could be used for lower level students, while any type of movie genre would be appropriate for higher levels.

-Make sure that the time length of the clip is long enough so that you can use the complete amount of class time necessary.
+Make sure that the length of the clip is long enough so that you can use the complete amount of class time necessary.
 In some cases, sitcoms and TV dramas work best because they range anywhere from 20 minutes to an hour.

-Movie Predictions Speaking Activity Guidelines:
+Movie Predictions ESL Activity Guidelines:

-For example, walk up to the front of the class with a piece of paper in your hand, crumple it into a ball and pause.
-Ask the class what they think you will do next.
+For example, walk up to the front of the class with a piece of paper in your hand, crumple it into a ball, and pause.
+Ask the class what they think you will do with it.

 You could do anything you want.
 Throw it across the room, sit on it, put it into a cup or unwrap it and write something on it with a pen.
 Whatever action you do, if one of the students guessed correctly, then award them a point.

 After your example, tell the class that they are going to watch several scenes from the movie that you selected and do the same task with it.
 Only this time they will be guessing what will happen next in the scenes from the film.